 Before using a biocide or chemical corrosion inhibitor in your fire sprinkler system consider the following:

-- Is the sprinkler system equipped with a reduced pressure zone (RPZ) type backflow preventer and if not how much will it cost to upgrade to prevent contamination of potable water with potentially toxic chemical corrosion inhibitors?
+- When using a chemical corrosion inhibitor is the sprinkler system equipped with a reduced pressure zone (RPZ) type backflow preventer and if not how much will it cost to upgrade to prevent contamination of potable water with potentially toxic chemical corrosion inhibitors?

 - How can an even distribution of chemical be applied (essential for corrosion protection) to a system containing trapped gas pockets?